BeerMetalPC/BeerMetalPC.com-Jekyll---DEPRECATED-/about.md

 I try to attend at least one security conference per year.
 You can see which ones I'll be at, and whether I'm doing anything more than just attending, (volunteering, speaking, etc.) below.
 Feel free to say hi if we cross paths!

 ### Blue Team Con
-I was a safety volunteer at Blue Team Con 2022, and plan to be volunteering again at [Blue Team Con](https://blueteamcon.com/) 2023.
+I was unable to attend Blue Team Con 2023 due to the birth of my second child coinciding with the conference.
+I intend to be back, and volunteering again, in 2024.
-If you find yourself in Chicago prior to the conference, consider coming out to our local and unrelated infosec meetup: [Burbsec East.](https://burbsec.com/#groups)